 One of the key factors in reducing the money spent on goods is food waste management.
 The less you waste, the more you typically save.

 Filed under administrative costs, office supplies like paper can add up quickly.
 When restaurants choose to print tickets rather than utilizing technology like kitchen display or table management systems, it can be initial cost saving that is quickly eaten up by replacing paper and ink.

 In addition, kitchen printers aren’t able to more efficiently organize the kitchen, including the coursing of meals and routing items to the right place.
 Transitioning from paper to more adaptive technology can do more than lower the cost of paper—it can affect a host of other areas.

 Occupancy expenses are the rent, property taxes, and utilities you pay for hosting your restaurant.
 Location is a big consideration when opening any restaurant—buildings with higher foot traffic may be much more expensive, and it’s up to you to decide how worthwhile it is to pay the extra costs associated with prime real estate.
 You should give this particular operating expense a lot of thought as it can potentially make or break your restaurant.

 Marketing includes anything a restaurant uses to get guests through the door, including:

 - Social media presence

 - Reservation and wait list apps

-When it comes to wait list apps and your restaurant reservation system, take a look at both the flat rate per month and the guest rate.
+When it comes to restaurant wait list apps & reservation systems, take a look at both the flat rate per month and the guest rate.
 If you’re paying up to a dollar per guest seated using the app, consider changing to something more budget-friendly.
 In addition, there are several marketing techniques that your restaurant can use to boost your community and online presence.